Take action to help improve your mental health

 3. How can I connect to care?

 The pandemic fast-tracked technology to support some ways we receive care, including digital tools that help people with mental health issues get treatment.
-For instance, eligible UnitedHealthcare members have access to Sanvello, an app that offers on-demand support for things like stress, anxiety and depression.
+For instance, eligible UnitedHealthcare members may have access to self-help apps that offer on-demand support for things like stress, anxiety and depression.

 Additionally, virtual visits for mental health care help make it possible for new and existing patients to connect with a care team by phone or computer, from the comfort of home.
 This virtual access may be more convenient and can help eliminate some barriers to care, such as distance from a traditional in-person therapy setting or lack of reliable transportation.

 While the pandemic may have increased the need for behavioral health services, it has also created a broader conversation about the importance of maintaining good mental health.
-The heightened awareness may help reduce the stigma that still keeps some people — as many as half with mental health issues — from getting the help they need.
+The heightened awareness may help reduce the stigma that still keeps some people from getting the help they need.

 “We’re finally talking more openly about mental health and how it’s as important as physical health to overall well-being,” Dr. Randall said.
 “If there is a silver lining here, it’s that more people are feeling empowered to ask for help with less worry of consequences.”